-- 25 Unless otherwise directed in writing by ADOT, if ADOT's review of the Monthly Progress - 26 Schedule indicates a late completion of the Work, or should Critical Path items shown on the Monthly Progress Schedule Submittal slip by 28 or more days beyond any milestone, Developer - shall prepare a Recovery Schedule which displays how Developer intends to reschedule those 28 - 29 activities, to regain compliance with the milestones and the Agreement.
-Whenever a Recovery - 30 Schedule is required.
-Developer shall provide the following information: - A. Transmittal letter - B. Time-scaled network diagram - C. Electronic copy of the file used for the proposed Recovery Schedule - D. Narrative describing any proposed changes to the Project Schedule, in detail, with justification for the changes, including the following: - 1.
-Changes to activity original durations; - 2.
+- 22 Unless otherwise directed in writing by ADOT, if ADOT's review of the Monthly Progress - 23 Schedule indicates a late completion of the Work, or should Critical Path items shown on the - Monthly Progress Schedule Submittal slip by 28 or more days beyond any milestone, Developer - 25 shall prepare a Recovery Schedule which displays how Developer intends to reschedule those - 26 | activities, to regain compliance with the milestones and the Agreement.
+Whenever a Recovery - 27 Schedule is required, Developer shall provide the following information: - A. Transmittal letter - B. Time-scaled network diagram - C. Electronic copy of the file used for the proposed Recovery Schedule - D. Narrative describing any proposed changes to the Project Schedule, in detail, with justification for the changes, including the following: - 1.
+Changes to activity original durations: - 2.
 Changes to activity relationships and/or schedule logic; - 3.
-Cause of schedule slippage and actions taken to recover schedule within the shortest reasonable time (e.g., hiring of additional labor, use of additional construction equipment, expediting of deliveries); - 4.
+Cause of schedule slippage and actions taken to recover schedule within the shortest reasonable time (e.g., hiring of additional labor, use of additional construction equipment, and expediting of deliveries); - 4.
 Identification of activities that have been added, deleted, or modified; and/or - 5.
-Changes to the Project Schedule's Critical Path. - 43 Within 10 Business Days of receipt of ADOT's written direction or when any Critical Path item slips by 28 days or more, Developer shall submit the Recovery Schedule to ADOT for approval 44
+Changes to the Project Schedule's Critical Path. - Within 10 Business Days of receipt of ADOT's written direction or when any Critical Path item slips by 28 days or more, Developer shall submit the Recovery Schedule to ADOT for approval in ADOT's good faith discretion.
+Developer shall not be required to prepare a Recovery Schedule if Developer requests and demonstrates-, in writing, entitlement to an extension of the - D&C Period, in writing, due to delayRelief Event Delay(s) not within the control of Developer,),

-- 1 in ADOT's good faith discretion.
-Developer shall not be required to prepare a Recovery - 2 Schedule if Developer requests and demonstrates entitlement to an extension of the D&C - 3 Period, in writing, due to delay(s) not within the control of Developer, and ADOT concurs - 4 schedule recovery is not required at that time.
-Within 5 Business Days after any rejection by - 5 ADOT of the Recovery Schedule, Developer shall resubmit a revised Recovery Schedule - 6 incorporating ADOT's comments.
-When ADOT accepts Developer's Recovery Schedule, - 7 Developer shall, within 5 Business Days after ADOT's acceptance, incorporate such schedule in - 8 the Project Schedule, deliver the same to ADOT and proceed in accordance with the approved - 9 Recovery Schedule.
+- 1 and ADOT concurs schedule recovery is not required at that time.
+Within 5 Business Days after - 2 any rejection by ADOT of the Recovery Schedule, Developer shall resubmit a revised Recovery - 3 Schedule incorporating ADOT's comments.
+When ADOT accepts Developer's Recovery - 4 Schedule, Developer shall, within 5 Business Days after ADOT's acceptance, incorporate such - 5 schedule in the Project Schedule, deliver the same to ADOT, and proceed in accordance with - 6 the approved Recovery Schedule.

-10 110.06.2.11 Time Impact Analysis
+7 110.06.2.11 Time Impact Analysis

-- 11 If Developer submits a Relief Request indicating that an event, situation, or change affects a - 12 Critical Path of the Project Schedule as set forth in Section 14.1.3.1 of the Agreement, - Developer shall prepare a Time Impact Analysis showing the cumulative effect of the change on - 14 the completion or fixed milestone date with the Relief Request.
-Developer shall include a written - 15 report, in a form satisfactory to ADOT, describing the Time Impact Analysis with the Time - 16 Impact Analysis.
-The revision to the Project Schedule associated with the time extension must - 17 not modify the early- and late-start cost curves of the Project Schedule, except with respect to - 18 activities that have been affected by the event that justify the extension.
-Developer may - 19 reschedule activities not otherwise affected by the event to take advantage of additional Float - 20 available as the result of the time extension.
-Developer shall reflect any such rescheduling in - 21 the Project Schedule.
-Each Time Impact Analysis must include a fragnet demonstrating the - 22 following information:
+- 8 If Developer submits a Relief Request indicating that an event, situation, or change affects a - 9 Critical Path of the Project Schedule as set forth in Section 14.1.3.1 of the Agreement, - 10 Developer shall prepare a Time Impact Analysis showing the cumulative effect of the change on - 11 the completion or fixed milestone date with the Relief Request.
+Developer shall include a written - 12 report, in a form satisfactory to ADOT, describing the Time Impact Analysis with the Time - 13 Impact Analysis.
+The revision to the Project Schedule associated with the time extension must - 14 not modify the early- and late-start cost curves of the Project Schedule, except with respect to - 15 activities that have been affected by the event that justify the extension.
+Developer may - 16 reschedule activities not otherwise affected by the event to take advantage of additional Float - 17 available as the result of the time extension.
+Developer shall reflect any such rescheduling in - the Project Schedule.
+Each Time Impact Analysis must include a fragnet demonstrating the - 19 following information: